-Query Object type was introduced back in NAV 2013.
+The Query Object type was introduced back in NAV 2013.
 It gives us the opportunity to define and call T-SQL SELECT statements directly from NAV.
-Using queries can bring many performance benefits.
-Despite that, they are still rarely used.
+Using queries can bring many performance benefits, though despite this, they’re still rarely used.

 One of the most common operations in a relational database is joining two or more tables.
 The join operation has traditionally been done in C/AL by record looping.
 Queries allow us to produce a dataset that is the result of a join operation between two or more tables.